Capital gains tax

 Some assets are specifically exempt from CGT.
 We discuss exempt assets below.

-If you are a UK resident, you may be liable to CGT on disposals of assets located anywhere in the world, not just your UK-located assets.
+If you are a UK resident, you are usually liable to CGT on disposals of assets located anywhere in the world, not just your UK-located assets.
+There are some exceptions to this.
+The rules vary depending on whether the asset was sold before or after 6 April 2025.
+You can read more about these rules:

 You may have to pay CGT when you give an asset as a gift to someone.